 So anyway, Trump rambles in the middle of this speech.

-You're there because maybe one of your loved ones has been trying really hard to get their life back on track, and this is a big time for them.
+Like, if you're there for this, like, graduation from a rehabilitation program, like prison to release, like, you're there because maybe one of your loved ones has been trying really hard to get their life back on track, and this is a big time for them.

-You get to reconnect with this person and bring them back into your day-to-day lives, and you've got the fucking president rambling about a conspiracy theory about a juror.
+And you've got the fucking president rambling about a conspiracy theory about a juror.

-He's in that in-between state where pushing back on this risks alienating the hard sovereign citizen support that exists within his audience and validating it makes it so his show is stupid.
+He's in that in-between state where pushing back on this risks alienating the hard sovereign citizen support that exists within his audience and validating it makes it so like his show is stupid.

 I would go to city council and county commissioners every week and give a three-minute speech about the world, and that'll dominate them and destroy them until others come and speak.